Bichon Frise Lifespan

 Quality of Life

 The cost difference between catching a condition early versus treating it at an advanced stage is typically 3-5x, not counting quality-of-life impact.
-Watch for early signs of allergies, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Bichon Frises are prone to.
+Watch for early signs of allergies, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Bichon Frises are prone to.

 Veterinary Care Schedule for Bichon Frises

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Bichon Frise.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Life StageVisit FrequencyKey Screenings